-Cosmelan peels are an excellent way to treat all kinds of skin concerns and spots that occur due to problems with melanin production.
-They're suitable for people regardless if they have sensitive or mature skins, fair-medium complexions in any color (or ethnicity), even those suffering from blackheads!
+Cosmelan peels are an excellent way to treat skin concerns and spots due to problems with melanin production.
+They're suitable for people regardless of their sensitive or mature skin, fair-medium complexions in any color (or ethnicity), and even those suffering from blackheads!

 PCA SKIN® is the leader in chemical peels with expertly formulated chemical peels designed to help you achieve your skincare goals.
-With more than 25 years of formulating the best and most innovative professional treatments in the industry.
+With more than 25 years of developing the industry's best and most innovative professional treatments.

-A VI Peels are a medium-depth chemical peel that penetrates your top layer of skin, called the epidermis, reaching into the dermis underneath and is commonly used to treat signs of aging, improve skin texture, and correct pigmentary issues.
+A VI Peel is a medium-depth chemical peel that penetrates the top layer of your skin, called the epidermis, reaching into the dermis underneath.
+It is commonly used to treat signs of aging, improve skin texture, and correct pigmentary issues.

 Give Your Skin a Treat with Medical Grade Peels

 *Individual results may vary.

 Modern facial skin care technology has come a long way, and at the Beverly Hills Rejuvenation Center, we offer a range ofmedical-grade peelsto repair the effects of aging on the skin.
 Sometimes, caused by heredity means, lifestyle choices, and other environmental factors, you can rest at ease knowing that the BHRC offers many facial rejuvenation options.
 Try one of ourfacial peelsto remove dead skin cells, fine lines, small scars, freckles, dark spots, and other skin imperfections caused by aging, hormones, and the sun.